codefresh-io/docs.codefresh.io/_docs/learn-by-example/ruby.md

 You can share this link with other people in your team.

 >Demo environments are not intended for production purposes.
 Use them only for quick feedback.
-They also shut-down automatically after a period of inactivity.
+They also shutdown automatically after a period of inactivity.